-\begin{reemark} In \cite{ZGBJPhysA}, the central element $C^{\Lambda_0}$ is defined, where $\Lambda_0$ is the highest weight of a finite--dimensional irreducible module $V(\Lambda_0)$.
-The construction there is similar to the one here, with the major difference being the use of explicit universal $R$--matrices in place of fused $R$--matrices.
-Although it is not necessarily simple to check directly that $C_m$ equals (up to a constant) $C^{\Lambda_0}$ for $V(\Lambda_0)=P_mV^{\otimes m}$, it is straightforward to check that their eigenvalues are the same.
+\begin{Remark} In \cite{ZGBJPhysA}, the central element $C^{\Lambda_0}$ is defined, where $\Lambda_0$ is the highest weight of a finite-dimensional irreducible module $V(\Lambda_0)$.
+The construction there is similar to the one here, with the major difference being the use of explicit universal $R$-matrices in place of fused $R$-matrices.
+Although it is not necessarily simple to check directly that $C_m$ equals (up to a~constant) $C^{\Lambda_0}$ for $V(\Lambda_0)=P_mV^{\otimes m}$, it is straightforward to check that their eigenvalues are the same.

-If $V(\Lambda_0)$ has distinct weights $\lambda_1,\ldots,\lambda_r$ with multiplicities $d_1,\ldots,d_r$, then the eigenvalue of $C^{\Lambda_0}$ on an irreducible module with highest weight $\Lambda$ is given by
+If $V(\Lambda_0)$ has distinct weights $\lambda_1,\dots,\lambda_r$ with multiplicities $d_1,\dots,d_r$, then the eigenvalue of~$C^{\Lambda_0}$ on an irreducible module with highest weight $\Lambda$ is given by

 Here, $\rho$ is half the sum of the positive roots, and $(\cdot,\cdot)$ is the usual invariant bilinear form on $\mathfrak{h}^*$.
 Now take $\Lambda_0$ to be the highest weight of $P_mV^{\otimes m}$; then the distinct weights are elements of $\mathcal{B}^{(N)}_m$ with multiplicity $1$.
 Therefore the eigenvalue is